mkjems/movietrailers/README.md

 ## Run the code

-You can run the code with:
+You can then run the code with:

 ```
 	./media.py
 ```

+This will create the file 'fresh_tomatoes.html' and open it in your systems web browser

 Martin Kjems